crimsoncore/dfir/src/havoc.md

 # Havoc C2

 With a phletora of attack frameworks available (https://howto.thec2matrix.com), the most important requirement is *malleability/customizability*.
-Commonly known frameworks such as `metasploit`, `cobalt strike`, `Empire` and `sliver` come to mind.
+Commonly known frameworks such as `metasploit`, `cobalt strike`, `Empire` (Sartkiller GUI), `Mythic C2` and `sliver` come to mind.
 In this training we'll be using a rather new, cobalt strike like framework called `Havoc C2`.

 Attack frameworks typically all consist of the following 3 elements